 This thick, sticky butterscotch sauce is slightly different from caramel sauce, as it doesn’t contain any butter, includes corn syrup for chewiness, and has the added boost of booze from Scotch whiskey.
 Any blended whiskey will do—you don’t need to use your expensive single-malt here.
 You’ll find this sauce is a miracle on cakes as well as a serious treat poured over vanilla ice cream.–Monica Sweeney

 What’s that, you say?
-You want more specifics on the difference between butterscotch and caramel?
-While recipes vary somewhat, technically most caramel sauce recipes rely on granulated sugar that’s melted to the point of golden brown lusciousness.
-Sometimes cream or butter or both are stirred into the melted sweetness.
+Do you want more specifics on the difference between butterscotch and caramel?
+The main difference is the sugar.
+While recipes vary somewhat, technically most caramel sauce recipes rely on granulated sugar that’s melted to a golden-brown liquid.
+Sometimes cream or butter (or both) are stirred into the melted sugar.
 Whereas with butterscotch sauce, brown sugar is the basis of the loveliness and is combined with cream—and even, in this recipe, whiskey—to achieve even loftier heights of lusciousness.
 What’s more, this boozy butterscotch sauce recipe is almost effortless to make.
 So much so that we consider it the easiest DIY dessert bling ever.
 You’re welcome.

 - 1 1/2 cups dark brown sugar

 - 1/2 cup light corn syrup, (this is the stuff at the store and is different than the nasty high-fructose corn syrup manufacturers use)

 - Heat the brown sugar, corn syrup, water, salt, and heavy cream in a heavy saucepan over medium-low heat until the sugar dissolves and the sauce thickens, about 5 minutes.